Tool · Investor Sam Taxes

 Do I need to file a gift tax return if I stay within the annual exclusion?

-No. Gifts at or below the annual exclusion ($19,000 per recipient in 2025) require no Form 709 gift tax return.
+No. Gifts at or below the annual exclusion ($19,000 per recipient in 2026, unchanged from 2025) require no Form 709 gift tax return.
 You only need to file if a gift to any single recipient exceeds $19,000 in a calendar year, even if no tax is owed (the excess reduces your lifetime exemption).

 Can spouses combine gift exclusions?